Are There Any Living Descendants of King Tutankhamun?

-Many of us are born into a family with some idea who our biological parents, grandparents, and maybe great-grandparents are, though even this knowledge is not a given.
+Many of us are born into a family with some idea of who our biological parents, grandparents, and maybe great-grandparents are, though even this knowledge is not a given.
 In the last few decades, scientists have developed techniques to tap into our ancestral lineage in a more exact way, analyzing simple bodily specimens like spit, hair, or blood to unlock information about our unique histories.

-In 2020 researchers in Egypt published results of an analysis of the mitochondrial and Y-chromosomal haplogroups of several mummies of the 18th Dynasty Including Tutankhamun.
+In 2020 researchers in Egypt published results of an analysis of the mitochondrial and Y-chromosomal haplogroups of several mummies of the 18th Dynasty, Including Tutankhamun.

 The research team was lead by Zahi Hawass, and also included Yehia Z Gad, Somaia Ismail, Rabab Khairat, Dina Fathalla, Naglaa Hasan, Amal Ahmed, Hisham Elleithy, Markus Ball, Fawzi Gaballah, Sally Wasef, Mohamed Fateen, Hany Amer, Paul Gostner, Ashraf Selim, Albert Zink, and Carsten M Pusch.